stackhpc/ansible-slurm-appliance/docs/production.md

 ## Define and deploy infrastructure

-Modify the cookiecutter-templtaed OpenTofu configuration to define the required infrastructure, e.g.:
+Modify the cookiecutter-templated OpenTofu configuration to define the required infrastructure, e.g.:

 ```hcl